aadya940/Remeber/README.md

 ### Overview

 Have you ever met someone at an event or work function, only to forget the details of your conversation the next time you see them?
 You’re not alone.
-With Remember Your People, you’ll never have to worry about those awkward moments again!
+With **Remember**, you’ll never have to worry about those awkward moments again!
 This AI-powered app helps you remember key details about your interactions and gives you personalized conversation suggestions for your next meeting.

-Whether you’re networking, maintaining professional relationships, or just want to be more thoughtful with friends and family, Remember Your People makes sure you’re always prepared.
+Whether you’re networking, maintaining professional relationships, or just want to be more thoughtful with friends and family, **Remember** makes sure you’re always prepared.

 ### Features
 - Easy Note-Taking: Quickly jot down bullet points about conversations with people you meet.